ccarruitero/makemehapi/exercises/validation/problem.md

     {rootdir:/node_modules/hapi/API.md}

+Joi

-Joi information can be found here:
+Information can be found here:

     {rootdir:/node_modules/joi/README.md}

+In this exercise, we'll be using joi.
+To install joi:

+    {npm install joi}